 Alice gave Bob a confused look.
 "How does that work?"

 "It's simple."
 Bob gestured.
 "The word 'said' isn't really the important part of the sentence.
 What you're trying to do is draw attention to who is speaking, not the fact that they are speaking."

 "And that's so the reader doesn't accidentally mistake one person's dialogue for someone else's, like if we left off the names entirely."

 "Exactly!"
 Bob smiled seductively.
 "So having a person perform some action just before speaking is as good as explicitly telling the reader that they're speaking.
 It also gives the author another tool for delivering sub text that you couldn't get across with just text — as long as you don't use the action as another said bookism.
 'She smiled.
 "I'll be glad to go." works, but '"I'll be glad to go," she smiled' is an impossible said-bookism."

 "That could get old too, though."
 Alice frowned.
-"Just like in video games where the characters just perform actions randomly as they're talking.
+"Just like in video games where the characters just perform actions randomly as they're talking."

 "I guess so."
 Bob shrugged.
 "In that case you always have 'said' or its synonyms as a fallback, at least, so long as you don't overuse it."

 "Are there any similar tropes?"
 Alice requested.